bBoxType/FiraGO/README.md

 ## NEXT STEPS

 - Math?
 Mono extension?
 Mono Italic?
 Serif?
-Slab? „Non-Latin“ Condensed?
+Slab?
+FiraGO Condensed?
 Broader script support? …
 - It’s up to you.
-We’re looking for extension funding.
+We’re looking for extension funding and expert’s consultancy.

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

 Fira Sans is a trademark of The Mozilla Corporation.

-## recent Fira Sans versions (this branch is not maintained anymore)
+## recent Fira Sans versions (this branch will not be maintained anymore)

 - Fira Sans 4.3 (Normal width plus Condensed & Compressed)
 - Fira Code 3.2